zakilur/helm-charts/docs/Getting Started.md

 ### Prepare Tiller

 For production deployments of multi-tenant clusters we highly recommend that you setup Tiller following our [Multi-tenant Helm guide](./Multi-tenant%20Helm.md).
 If you're comfortable with providing Tiller with full cluster access then proceed onward.
-This would be the default when installing in a simple fashion with Minikube.
+Full Tiller access should be granted when installing with Minikube.

 ### Prepare Service Accounts